SayamJain1/SayamJain1/README.md

 ## 👋 Hi, I’m @SayamJain1
 - 👀 I’m interested in Front-end Developement
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript and NextJS
 - 💞️ I’m looking to collaborate on javascript based projects
-- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/sanyam-jain-0a4b421a6/)
+- 📫 How to reach me [Portpholio website](https://sanyam-site.vercel.app/)

 <!---
 SayamJain1/SayamJain1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.